What Is a #10 Can? Everything You Need to Know about using #10 Cans

 Can You Store Wet Foods in #10 Cans?

 You can find plenty of wet foods sold in commercially-packed #10 cans.
 However, it is generally not possible to store wet foods or liquids in #10 cans yourself.
-The reason for this is that most #10 cans sold for DIY metal canning are not lined.
+This is because most #10 cans sold for DIY metal canning are not lined.

-Because they aren’t lined (or are lined with a material which isn’t compatible with wet items), the #10 cans will corrode over time.
-Rust will get into your food and eventually holes will form, causing the contents to leak out.
+Because they aren’t lined (or are lined with a material that isn’t compatible with wet items), the #10 cans will corrode over time.
+Rust will get into your food, and eventually, holes will form, causing the contents to leak.

-If you want to store liquids in metal cans at home, you’ll need to find cans which specifically say they are safe to use with liquids.
-I personally am not aware of any company which sells #10 cans that are safe for wet foods.
-Many smaller sizes of cans are safe for wet foods though.
+If you want to store liquids in metal cans at home, you’ll need to find cans that specifically say they are safe to use with liquids.
+I am not aware of any company that sells #10 cans safe for wet foods.
+Many smaller sizes of cans are safe for wet foods, though.

 Pros and Cons of #10 Cans for Food Storage